-This fee-based financial advisor firm has branch locations in Concord, Massachusetts, and Boston, Massachusetts.
-With investment supervisory, financial planning and retirement plan services at its core, the firm employs a small team of advisors that altogether handle nearly $500 million in client assets under management (AUM).
+This fee-based financial advisory firm has branch locations in Concord, Massachusetts, and Boston, Massachusetts.
+With investment supervisory, financial planning and retirement plan services at its core, the firm employs a small team of advisors to help manage its operations of the firm.

 Twelve Points Wealth Management Background